ffenix113/zigbee_home/docs/using_the_cli/configuration_file.md

       rx: 1.10
   leds:
     - id: led_green
-      # The `pin` section is optional, if led is already present in board definition.
+      # The pin definition is optional, if led is already present in board definition.
       pin:
         port: 0
         pin: 6